American Revolutionary War: British New York counter-offensive

-After regrouping at Halifax, Nova Scotia, William Howe was determined to take the fight to the Americans.
-He sailed for New York in June 1776 and began landing troops on Staten Island near the entrance to New York Harbor on July 2.
+After regrouping at Halifax in Nova Scotia, Howe set sail for New York in June 1776 and began landing troops on Staten Island near the entrance to New York Harbor on July 2.
 The Americans rejected Howe's informal attempt to negotiate peace on July 30; Washington knew that an attack on the city was imminent and realized that he needed advance information to deal with disciplined British regular troops.

-On August 12, 1776, Patriot Thomas Knowlton was given orders to form an elite group for reconnaissance and secret missions.
+On August 12, 1776, Patriot Thomas Knowlton was ordered to form an elite group for reconnaissance and secret missions.
 Knowlton's Rangers, which included Nathan Hale, became the Army's first intelligence unit.
-When Washington was driven off Long Island he soon realized that he would need more than military might and amateur spies to defeat the British.
-He was committed to professionalizing military intelligence, and with the aid of Benjamin Tallmadge, they launched the six-man Culper spy ring.
-The efforts of Washington and the Culper Spy Ring substantially increased effective allocation and deployment of Continental regiments in the field.
-Over the course of the war Washington spent more than 10 percent of his total military funds on intelligence operations.
+When Washington was driven off Long Island, he soon realized that he would need to professionalize military intelligence.
+With aid from Benjamin Tallmadge, Washington launched the six-man Culper spy ring.
+The efforts of Washington and the Culper Spy Ring substantially increased the effective allocation and deployment of Continental regiments in the field.
+Throughout the war, Washington spent more than 10 percent of his total military funds on military intelligence.

-Washington split his army into positions on Manhattan Island and across the East River in western Long Island.
+Washington split the Continental Army into positions on Manhattan and across the East River in western Long Island.
 On August 27 at the Battle of Long Island, Howe outflanked Washington and forced him back to Brooklyn Heights, but he did not attempt to encircle Washington's forces.
-Through the night of August 28, General Henry Knox bombarded the British.
+Through the night of August 28, Knox bombarded the British.
 Knowing they were up against overwhelming odds, Washington ordered the assembly of a war council on August 29; all agreed to retreat to Manhattan.
 Washington quickly had his troops assembled and ferried them across the East River to Manhattan on flat-bottomed freight boats without any losses in men or ordnance, leaving General Thomas Mifflin's regiments as a rearguard.